ColinEspinas/ezmm/README.md

 ### 🏄 Usage

 EZMM is super simple to use, just use the `link` command to add a module to your `modules` directory.
+If the `modules` directory does not exist it will be created.

 ```sh
 ezmm link react
 ```

-Then in your javascript modules you can import linked modules from the `modules` directory.
+Then in your javascript you can import linked modules from the `modules` directory.

 ```js
 import react from 'modules/react.js';
 ```
+*Note: Be sure to link your javascript in your html with `type="module"`.*

 You can overwrite the provider and/or the version you are using with the `link` command.